vincentbernat/network-lab/lab-cisco-iosxrv-srv6/README.md

 - using RFC5737 for IP addresses used by CE devices
 - Linux is used as a CE device (less memory)
-- use LLA for interface between P and PE routers
+- use LLA for interface between P/PE routers
 - VPNv6 is also added (this requires XRv 7.2+)

 [1]: https://dcloud-cms.cisco.com/demo_news/cisco-srv6-l3-vpn-with-flexible-algorithm-and-ti-lfa-v1